Gul Asghar Khan: Political career

-Baghoor was elected to the National Assembly of Pakistan from NA-88 Khushab-II as a candidate of Istehkam-e-Pakistan Party (IPP) in the 2024 Pakistani general election.
-He received 82,577 votes while runner up Independent (PTI) supported Pakistan Tehreek-e-Insaf, candidate Moazzam Sher received 64,156 votes.
+In the aftermath of the 9 May riots, Gul Asghar Khan left the PTI and joined the Istehkam-e-Pakistan Party (IPP) in late 2023.
+He was elected to the National Assembly of Pakistan from NA-88 Khushab-II as a candidate of IPP in the 2024 Pakistani general election, being one of the only three IPP candidates to be elected, along with Aleem Khan and Aun Chaudhry.
+He received 82,577 votes while runner up Independent supported Pakistan Tehreek-e-Insaf, candidate Moazzam Sher received 64,156 votes.